 On February 20, 2018, Plaintiffs opposed the Defendants' motions to dismiss, stating, "Defendants and their followers subjected people of color, Jewish people, and supporters of racial and religious equality to a premeditated, two-day campaign of violence and intimidation.
 Motivated by racial animus and armed with deadly weapons, Defendants filled the City of Charlottesville...with echoes of slavery and the Holocaust.
 Their acts of domestic terrorism inflicted traumatic injuries on many innocent people, including the men and women who filed this case."
 Plaintiffs continued, "Defendants formed, oversaw, and executed a common plan to arm themselves, travel to Charlottesville, and attack minorities."

-On May 24, 2018, the federal district court in Charlottesville heard oral argument on Defendants' motions to dismiss the case.
+On May 24, 2018, the Federal District Court in Charlottesville heard oral argument on Defendants' motions to dismiss the case.
 In a statement, Roberta Kaplan said, "Today was another important step toward obtaining justice for our ten brave clients."
+A transcript of the argument is available here.

 - Complaint (Oct.
 12, 2017)